prakashebi/DocuSphere/README.md

 # Orqestra - An event-driven collaboration and workflow platform

-An actively developed metadata-rich document management system designed for research and enterprise use cases.
+Orqestra is an actively developed platform for orchestrating workflows, entities, and collaboration in real time.
+It is designed with an event-driven architecture to support scalable, distributed systems across research and enterprise environments.

-This platform focuses on structured metadata, advanced search capabilities, and auditability of document access and modifications.
+The platform focuses on structured data, real-time updates, searchability, and full auditability of system activity.

 ## 🚀 Current Status